juicedata/juicefs/docs/en/introduction/introduction.md

 In terms of **data storage**, JuiceFS supports almost all kinds of public cloud object storage as well as other open source object storage that support private deployments, e.g., OpenStack Swift, Ceph, and MinIO.

-In terms of **metadata storage**, JuiceFS is designed with multiple engines, and currently supports Redis, TiKV, MySQL/MariaDB, PostgreSQL, SQLite, etc. as metadata service engines.
+In terms of **metadata storage**, JuiceFS is designed with multiple engines, and currently supports Redis, TiKV, MySQL/MariaDB, PostgreSQL, SQLite, etc., as metadata service engines.
 More metadata storage engines will be implemeted soon.
 Welcome to [Submit Issue](https://github.com/juicedata/juicefs/issues) and send us your requirements.

 In terms of **File System Interface** implementation: